etsangsplk/nrinsights/README.md

 # nrinsights

 nrinsights sends custom events to New Relic Insights.
-Sends are batched, running at least every 60 seconds.
+Sends are batched, running every 60 seconds (more frequently under load).

 ## Requirements